When to plant Cabbage in Genesee County, MI

 Genesee County, Michigan is in USDA Hardiness Zone 6a.
 The average last spring frost is April 28 and first fall frost is October 17.

-Genesee County County sits in USDA Zone 6a.
+Genesee County sits in USDA Zone 6a.
 Cabbage grows reliably in zones 1a through 10b, so it's a good fit here.

-Can Cabbage grow in Genesee County County's climate?
+Can Cabbage grow in Genesee County's climate?

 Your Genesee County Garden Planner — Free